jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-annotations.rst

 .. code-block:: bash

    # Create a new environment named busco
-   $ conda create -n busco python=3.9
+   $ conda create -n busco python=3.8

    # Activate the busco environment
    $ conda activate busco

-   # Install BUSCO and Augustus
+   # Install BUSCO with conda
-   $ conda install -c bioconda -c conda-forge busco=4.1.4 augustus=3.3.3
+   $ conda install -c conda-forge -c bioconda busco=5.4.2

    # Check BUSCO installation
    $ busco --version
-   $ augustus --version

    # See a list of all available datasets in BUSCO
    $ busco --list-datasets # When running an analysis BUSCO will download the dataset